mevalerio/marche-regional-election-simulator/README.md

 ## 🤝 Contributing

-This implementation follows the legal text precisely.
+This implementation follows the legal text precisely as amended for 2025.
 For improvements or bug reports:

 1. Verify against L.R.
-27/2004 provisions
+27/2004 provisions (see included PDF)
 2. Test with various electoral scenarios
 3. Ensure provincial seat totals remain correct
 4. Validate against official results when available

 ## 📄 License

 This project is for educational and research purposes, implementing public electoral law.
+See LICENSE for details.

 ## ✨ Acknowledgments

-Developed by **Valerio Ficcadenti** at London South Bank University for academic research on Italian regional electoral systems, specifically analyzing the Marche regional council seat allocation mechanism.
+Developed by **Valerio Ficcadenti** at London South Bank University for academic research on Italian regional electoral systems, specifically analyzing the Marche regional council seat allocation mechanism as applied in the 2025 election.

 ## 📞 Contact